Finding the Filles du Roi in Colonial Records

 The Paper Trail of Colonial Women

-The Filles à Marier—the "marriageable girls" who arrived before the official program began in 1634 through 1662—left a lighter trail.
+The Filles à Marier — the "marriageable girls" who arrived before the official program began, from 1634 through 1662 — left a lighter trail.
 Without state sponsorship, their recruitment was more informal, often through family connections or religious organizations.
 For these earlier arrivals, we rely more heavily on what happened after they reached New France.

 Where the Stories Live